 What if I need to quit partway through the season?

-The CSA is a committment, and members are strongly discouraged from canceling partway through the season.
-However, occasionally life happens, or the CSA really isn’t working for you.
+The CSA is a commitment, and members are strongly discouraged from canceling partway through the season.
+But life happens.
 Before dropping out, please talk to us.
 We may be able to change your drop spot or share size to make pickup easier.